Storytelling Saves the World: Integrating Moviemaking into Your Curriculum

 Jessica Pack Georgia Terlaje

 Learn the instructional strategy that teachers in Palm Springs Unified School District are using to engage diverse learners and enfranchise student voices: digital storytelling.
 Students exercise autonomy and showcase mastery through telling their own powerful stories.
-Participants will use WeVideo and/or Adobe Spark to create their projects.
+Participants will use WeVideo and/or Adobe Creative Cloud Express to create their projects.